kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_food.md

   - Plants with thorns, fine hairs, or spines.
   - Plants that resemble dill, carrot, parsnip, or parsley.
   - Plants with three-leaved growth patterns.
+  - Plants with signs of mildew, fungus, or spoilage.

 **Edibility testing**

 If unsure about a plant and are in **extreme need**, you can use the Universal Edibility Test to determine its safety.
-This should be a last resort, as it can be dangerous.
+This should be a last resort and is not advised, as it can be dangerous.
 The test is as follows:

 1. If the plant has an unpleasant odor, do not proceed.
 2. Crush or break part of the plant to check for colored or milky sap.
 Only proceed if the sap is clear.